dakumra/IPU-Mechanical-Engineering/README.md

-# MAIT-Mechanical Engineering
+# IPU-Mechanical Engineering
- Study materials and relative content for the mechanical students of MAIT
+ Study materials and relative content for the mechanical students of IPU

 #### Hi, I am Daksh and right now a Third year mechanical student (ME) in MAIT.
 I am creating this repository for all ME/MAE students so there's no lack of information and atleast the "Kaha se karna hai" work is minimised